Alma Estate

 What's happened so far

-We have acquired 85 hectares of land at Meridian Water since April 2014.
-We currently own 70% of all developable land within the red line boundary of the site and have to date committed £157m to land acquisition.
+Since April 2014, the council has acquired 85 hectares of land at Meridian Water and now owns 70% of all developable land within the site.
+To date, £200 million has been committed to land acquisition.

 What's next